 How to Turn Off SmartScreen Filter from Control Panel in Windows 8/8.1?

-Please confirm that you cannot disable the SmartScreen filter on Windows 11/10 using the Control Panel.
-In Windows 11/10, Microsoft has eliminated these capabilities.
-However, you can use this technique to disable SmartScreen on Windows 8 and 8.1.
+To clarify, you cannot disable the SmartScreen filter on Windows 11/10 via the Control Panel.
+In Windows 11/10, Microsoft removed this functionality.
+However, this method remains applicable for disabling SmartScreen on Windows 8 and 8.1.

 Step 4: The Windows SmartScreen window will now show up on your screen.
 You have three choices here:-